 Employers may operate on the false assumption that older employees would cost the employer more in medical expenses, cost them more in wages due to their experience, or be less diligent workers.
 Consequently, under the guise of reasons unrelated to age – such as corporate restructuring or downsizing – employers may justify unfavorable treatment toward older employees.

-Federal and California laws prohibit employers from discriminating against persons with disabilities.
-A disability can be both mental or physical.
+Federal and California laws prohibit employers from discriminating against persons with disabilities, which can be mental or physical.
 Disability discrimination in the workplace can be based on an actual or perceived disability, as well as a disability that had been suffered at an earlier time.
 Additionally, employees or applicants who are related to a person with a disability are protected by these laws.

 An employer is forbidden from treating an employee or applicant unfairly because of an actual or perceived disability, or a disability they suffered in the past, or because the employee needs to provide care for a person suffering from a disability, in any facet of employment, including but not limited to: hiring, firing, promotions, pay, layoff, and training.